2019 Princeton ISD Bond Election

 - Purchase property for school sites

 “Growth is coming, and we need to be prepared,” said LRPC chairman Stan Fike.
 “Rooftops are being added daily, and students come with those houses.
 The LRP committee looked at all possibilities and prioritized the academic needs of our kids.
-Gaining voter approval now, will position the district for orderly growth.”
+This bond approval will position the district for orderly growth.”